NeuroTech-UCSD/Oz-Speller/README.md

 </br>
 ![FOURTY](./reports/figures/40-class.png)
 </br>
 But it proved difficult to validate phase offsets when they are spaced out so evenly.
-So to better very the presense of phase-offsets in the EEG data, we scaled the amount of classes down to 32 and used only 4 phases for each of 8 frequencies, rather than 1 unique phase for each unique frequency. </br>
+So to better validate the presense of phase-offsets in the EEG data, we scaled the amount of classes down to 32 and used only 4 phases for each of 8 frequencies, rather than 1 unique phase for each unique frequency. </br>
 At this stage, we also implemented a state-of-the-art deep learning model on the 32-class SSVEP data we recorded, called EEGNet:
 </br>
 ![EEGNET](./reports/figures/eegnet.png)